bueler/mccarthy/stokes/README.md

   * [Gmsh](http://gmsh.info/), a mesher
   * [Paraview](https://www.paraview.org/), for visualization of mesh functions

-They are documented by the current README and by `doc/doc.pdf` (also in this directory).
+They are documented by the current README and by `doc.pdf` (also in this directory).

 ## Installation